Welcome to our Spotlight for epoxy bottle cap projects!

 The point is that the choice is entirely yours; don't limit yourself if you feel inclined to create something more elaborate.

 With that said, let's take a look at a few of the projects we've seen in recent years.

 Our epoxy bottle cap project spotlight:

 In the photos above, you can see a few of the methods and techniques that users of our UltraClear Table Top Epoxy employ in their bottle cap displays.

 And this is just the tip of the iceberg of what's possible.

 Have questions?
 Want advice?
 Contact us!

 You can contact us via phone or email here.
-You can also text-chat directly online with one of our experts by clicking the help button at the bottom right of your screen.
+During business hours, you can also text-chat online with one of our resin specialists by clicking the Help button at the bottom right of your screen.